-No matter how many projects you’ve managed or have been involved as a team member, it’s aways helpful to revisit these 10 steps.
+No matter how many projects you’ve managed or have been involved as a team member, it’s aways helpful to revisit these 10 steps to automation.

 - Select and build the project’s internal team